davetang/rnaseq/README.md

 ENSG00000000003.16	ENST00000373020.9,ENST00000494424.1,ENST00000496771.5,ENST00000612152.4	10.83	8.73	0.57	0.00	5.02	4.26	12.98	3.70	2.12	0.38	1.45	4.29
 ENSG00000000005.6	ENST00000373031.5,ENST00000485971.1	0.00	0.00	0.00	0.00	0.00	0.00	0.00	0.00	0.00	0.00	0.00	0.00
 ```

+### Creating a reference

+`nf-core/rnaseq` provides the option `--save_reference` to save the STAR index in the results directory.
+This is useful because you don't want to create the same index each time you run the workflow.
+From the documentation it isn't clear whether we can just run the workflow to create the reference.
+The next best thing to do is to simply skip all the steps of the workflow, except the one that creates the reference.
+This is what `scripts/create_nfcore_rnaseq_ref.sh` does; however we can't use `--skip_alignment` because this will skip all alignment steps.

+Unfortunately, the reference does not seem to be saved in the specified results directory.

 ## Papers